 Fallacies are errors in logic and/or reasoning.
 You should avoid the use of fallacies in your arguments because they detract from your credibility and the legitimacy of your message.
-However, without prior knowledge of fallacious arguments and careful attention to the details of your argument, you may find yourself accidentally using fallacies.
-Below, you will find a list and description of popular fallacies.
-Use this information to avoid the use of fallacious arguments while crafting your next presentation.
-Once you finish forming your arguments, use this as a checklist to ensure your arguments are logical and reasonable.
+However, without prior knowledge of fallacious arguments and careful attention to the details of your argument, you might accidentally use fallacies.
+Below, you will find a list and description of popular ones.
+As you form arguments, avoid this list to ensure your arguments are logical and reasonable:

-Ad Hominem: Latin for "against the person," an ad hominem fallacy happens when a person, not his or her ideas and/or positions, are attacked.
-Also known as "name calling," this fallacy seems like it may only happen in elementary schools.
-Unfortunately, we see it on cable news shows and in our government far too often.
+Ad Hominem: Latin for "against the person," an ad hominem fallacy happens when someone is personally attacked.
+Also known as "name-calling," this fallacy does not use strong reasoning of ideas and positions, it is only directed at a person.
 If you disagree with someone, be sure to understand and articulate why.

-Either-or: "Do you like chocolate or vanilla ice cream?
-What do you mean you like strawberry?
-You have to either like chocolate or vanilla!"
-This is an example of an either-or fallacy.
-Often, people present issues as though there are only two possible positions.
+Either-or: Often, people present issues as though there are only two possible positions.
 In reality, there are multiple positions that can be taken on most issues.
 Don't ignore the middle ground.
 After all, that's where most of your audience is likely to be found.

-False Cause: Why did you fail the test?
-Why did you make an A?
-It seems easy to answer these questions with, "the teacher doesn't like me," or "because I'm smart."
-However, these answers may not accurately explain the cause of your academic outcome.
-If you claim that one event caused another event to happen, but sure to establish a clear and causal connection.
+False Cause: If you claim that one event caused another event to happen, but sure to establish a clear and causal connection.
 Remember to examine the causal links thoroughly because cause-effect relationships are more complicated than they seem.

-Slippery Slope: Imagine standing atop an ice covered hill.
-If your footing slips on your first step down, you risk falling uncontrollably to a hard landing at the bottom.
-This physical situation is a representation of how slippery slop fallacies work.
+Slippery Slope: Slippery slope fallacies skip logical connections and make drastic conclusions.
 Gay marriage leading to the downfall of America, or marijuana legalization resulting in a nation of drug addicts are both examples of slippery slope fallacies.
-It's true that each action has a reaction, but beware of making extreme claims.
+It's true that each action has a reaction, but be aware of making extreme claims.

 This is not a complete list of fallacies that you are likely to find, and possibly use, in arguments.
 In fact, more complete lists include well over 100 hundred types of fallacies.
 Remember to examine your own arguments using both logic and common sense.
 If something seems like it is not right, it may need to be revised.
 If you are unsure if your argument includes fallacies, make an appointment at the GV Speech Lab today.
 We will be happy to listen to your arguments and collaborate with you on strengthening them.